Tornadosky/nexus_project/nexus_continuous_control/results_llm/README.md

 ---

-## Caveats & things worth noting
+## Further notes

-- **Seed counts differ by condition.** Hand-written and LLM-initial are each averaged over 5 seeds (`seeds: [0,1,2,3,4]`); the ± std reflects real seed variance.
-The **refinement loop is not multi-seeded** — each environment's refinement curve is a single training run per iteration.
-Treat "refined" numbers as one sample, not a seed-averaged estimate; a wider multi-seed refinement sweep would be needed before treating small refined-vs-LLM-initial deltas as significant.
+- Seed counts differ by condition.
+Hand-written and LLM-initial are each averaged over 5 seeds (`seeds: [0,1,2,3,4]`); the ± std reflects real seed variance. **The refinement loop is not multi-seeded, each environment's refinement curve is a single training run per iteration.** Treat "refined" numbers as one sample, not a seed-averaged estimate; a wider multi-seed refinement sweep would be needed before treating small refined-vs-LLM-initial deltas as significant.

 - **The LLM skillset used for the 5-seed LLM-initial comparison is a different LLM sample than refinement iteration 0**, even though both are "the first thing the LLM proposed" for that environment .
 They come from independent calls to the generation prompt, another reason to read exact refined-vs-initial deltas with caution.

 - **`env_reward_mean` is a per-step, not per-episode, reward**, and its scale is set by each environment's hand-written reward shaping — 0.85 in CheetahRun and 0.0064 in Go1JoystickFlatTerrain are not on a comparable footing.
-Cross-environment comparisons in this report always use relative gap-to-hand-written (%), never raw reward magnitude across environments.
+Cross-environment comparisons never use raw reward magnitude across environments.
   `primary_success_rate` is the more cross-comparable, task-defined metric in [0, 1].
-- **Mask violation rate is 0.0 everywhere** in the refinement curve table — the NeSy `where(mask, q, -1e9)` hard-blocking (see `hierarchical_ac_pqn_playground.py`) is working as designed for every generated skillset; none of the LLM failures above are caused by the meta-policy picking a masked-out skill.

 ---